Lazarus Vaalepu

-Lazarus Vaalepu (born 19 March 1999) is a Samoa international rugby league footballer who plays as a forward for the Melbourne Storm in the NRL.
+Lazarus Vaalepu (born 19 March 1999) is a Samoa international rugby league footballer who plays as a forward for the Castleford Tigers in the Super League, on loan from the Leigh Leopards.

+He has previously played for the Melbourne Storm in the National Rugby League.
+He has spent time on loan at Oldham RLFC in the RFL Championship.

 Background

 Born in Penrith, New South Wales, Vaalepu was raised in Canberra and is of Samoan descent.
 He played rugby union until he turned 12.
 He played his junior rugby league for the Queanbeyan Kangaroos and attended Erindale College before being signed by the Canberra Raiders.

 Playing career

 Early career

 In 2015, Vaalepu played for the Canberra Raiders in the Harold Matthews Cup.
 In 2016 and 2017, he played for the Raiders in the SG Ball Cup.

 In 2019, Vaalepu played 19 games for the Raiders' Jersey Flegg Cup side, coming off the bench in their Grand Final loss to the South Sydney Rabbitohs.

 In 2020, he played for the Woden Valley Rams in the Canberra Rugby League before joining the Wynnum Manly Seagulls in 2021.

 In 2022, he joined the Sunshine Coast Falcons and underwent pre-season training with the Melbourne Storm later that year.
 In 2023, he signed with the Storm on a two-year contract.